Sunday, November 23, 2025

 • National cohesion: A steady emphasis on grievance and historical guilt can weaken shared identity, gratitude for national achievements, and the habits of civil society that sustain liberty [3].

-A constructive, conservative way forward
+A constructive conservative way forward (principles and policies)

 • Reaffirm universal principles: Equal protection, colorblind law, and individual dignity—no compelled speech, no ideological loyalty oaths in public institutions [1][6].